USB-C ports not working on your MacBook? Here's the fix!

-The USB-C ports on modern MacBook Air, MacBook Pro, and MacBook are the only connections you have on your laptop and you need them to work for you at all times.
+The USB-C ports on the MacBook Air and MacBook Pro are vital ports, and you need them to work for you at all times.
 This becomes even more important if you're using a USB-C hub so you can connect other peripherals and accessories to your Mac.

-If you're experiencing a problem where one or more USB-C ports appear to stop working, like there's no power going to them so you can't connect anything to them, you might be feeling a bit little frustrated.
-This exact problem happened to me not too long ago, and I was worried I was going to have to send my MacBook Air away to get fixed.
+If you're experiencing a problem where one or more USB-C ports appear to stop working like there's no power going to them and you can't connect anything, you might be feeling a bit a little frustrated.
+I've dealt with this exact problem before, and it apparently can happen to even the best MacBook.
+I was worried I was going to have to send my MacBook Air away to get fixed.
 Luckily, I found a solution that seemed to remedy the problem.

 There are two different things you can do to troubleshoot dead USB-C ports on your MacBook.
 First, you can do a proper shutdown, which can help, sort of, "shock" the Mac back into working correctly.
 If that doesn't work, you can escalate the issue and try resetting the System Management Controller (SMC), which controls the power, battery, fans, and a few other things on your MacBook.